 The MDOC policy is consistent with the requirements of the standard and states that the agency will collect annually accurate, uniform data for every allegation of sexual abuse necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice and complete an annual report based upon said data.
 The Auditor reviewed the Annual Report available on the facility website, including aggregated sexual abuse data for calendar year 2020.
-(The report for 2021 was not yet available as of the writing of this report.)

-An interview with the PREA Coordinator confirms the agency maintains, reviews, and collects data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
+An interview with staff confirms the agency maintains, reviews, and collects data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
 Per policy, data from the previous calendar year is supplied to the Department of Justice no later than June 30th, if requested.